45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 The Fundamentals of Artisan Bread and Pizza

-There are few things more satisfying than biting into a freshly made, crispy-on-the-outside, soft-and-supple-on-the-inside slice of perfectly baked bread.
+Few things are more satisfying than biting into a freshly made, crispy-on-the-outside, soft-and-supple-on-the-inside slice of perfectly baked bread.

 For Portland-based baker Ken Forkish, well-made bread is more than just a pleasure—it is a passion that has led him to create some of the best and most critically lauded bread and pizzas in the country.